bexelbie/bexelbie.github.io/_posts/2016-08-12-no-one-hates-your-phone.md

 ---
-layout:   post
 title:   "Your Phone isn't a Victim of Planned Obsolescence"
-subtitle:  "Apple and Android Don't Hate You"
+excerpt:  "Apple and Android Don't Hate You"
 date:    2016-08-12 12:18:00 +0200
-author:   "Brian Exelbierd"
-#header-img: "img/2016/flock.png"
-published: true
+categories:
-category: Ramblings
+  - Ramblings
 tags:
   - Gadgets
+classes: wide
+header:
+  overlay_color: "#333"
 redirect_from:
  - /2016/08/12/no-one-hates-your-phone/
 ---